 Is Inflict Wounds Overpowered?

 Inflict Wounds can be a devastating 1st level spell in the hands of the party or the enemy.
 However, it is tough to determine if a spell is overpowered without looking at the other available options.
-Commonality of the spell is also a factor that should be considered.
+The commonality of the spell is also a factor that should be considered.

 At early levels, it can only be cast twice in one encounter.
 The spell is also a range of touch, meaning the caster needs to be within melee range to use it.